AnupamDey/weather-journal-app-new/README.md

 ## Start

-The project can be run by running the command "node server.js" in the root directory and then opening http://localhost:8002/ in browser.
+The project can be run by running the command "npm run start" in the root directory and then opening http://localhost:8002/ in browser.

 ## Overview